diem-ai/datascience-projects/sentiment_mining/readme.md

 ## 1. Motivation
 - Somehow, I'm interested in what customers think about products after they bought them.
 I want to know which products feedbacks are positive and negative in a month so that I can develop or adjust the marketing or promotion campaign.
 - I'm also interested in not only whether people are talking with a positive, neutral, or negative feedbacks about the product, but also which particular aspects or features of the product people talk about.
-- I also want to train model with reviews and it will generate positive/negative/neutral reviews
+- I also want to generate positive/negative/neutral reviews with by implementing Marko Chain Generator

 ## 2. Project Description
 - The goal is to explore logistic regression and feature engineering with existing sklearn functions and unpack the topics in customer's review. with Laten Dirichlet Allocation.
 I will use product review data from Amazon.com to predict whether the sentiments about a product (from its reviews) are positive or negative or neutral.